 Rachel Heberle, Child Therapist

-Autobiography: I relocated from Winchester, Virginia about 4 years ago.
+Autobiography: I relocated from Winchester, Virginia in March of 2014.
 What lead me to the Four Corners area is the proximity and abundance of outdoor activities.
 I live in Durango and love that I can be hiking, biking, skiing and kayaking in a matter of minutes.
-I have been with Four Corners Child Advocacy Center for four years as their Therapist.
+I started with the Four Corners Child Advocacy Center August 2014 and am their Therapist.
 I am a Licensed Professional Counselor and I am certified in Trauma Focused Cognitive Behavioral Therapy(TF-CBT,) EMDRand Equine Therapy.
 In 2002 I received my Master’s degree in Community Counseling as well as an Education Specialist Degree (Ed.S,) from James Madison University in Harrisonburg, Virginia.
 I also have a degree in Graphic Design from The Art Institute of Ft.
 Lauderdale.
 My art background has allowed me to use art as a medium with children who have a difficult time expressing themselves verbally.

 Sadie Rose Pace, Child & Family Advocate